About Shared Ownership

 Ongoing monthly costs

 Your Home makes buying your home more affordable but there are still costs to be aware of.
-In addition to these costs you’ll also need to think about the on-going costs of ownership like Council Tax and utility bills, and for leasehold properties things like ground rents and service charges, but don’t worry, our Your Home team can help you budget for these.
+In addition to these costs you’ll also need to think about the on-going costs of ownership like Council Tax and utility bills, but don’t worry, our Your Home team can help you budget for these.

 Each year the rent and management charge will be reviewed in accordance with the Your Home lease.
 The rent will increase by inflation, Retail Price Index, RPI, plus 0.75% each year.
 Unlike other ways to buy a home, payments due under the Your Home lease are not affected by changes in interest rates.